Download all exemplars

 - describing the urban pattern

-- explaining the factors and/or circumstances that contribute to this pattern
+- explaining the factors and/or circumstances that contribute to the urban pattern

 The student has identified a pattern of steady growth for London’s population (1), using supporting statistical evidence and including a graph.